ttop32/opencv-wasm-js/README.md

 # OpenCV WASM JS

-OpenCV compiled to WebAssembly for JavaScript applications. **Features separate `opencv.js` and `opencv_js.wasm` files** for maximum flexibility.
+OpenCV compiled to WebAssembly for JavaScript applications. **Features single `opencv.js` file with embedded WASM** for maximum simplicity.
 Works in both browser and Node.js environments with easy NPM installation.

 ## 📦 Installation